Classof2020/classof2020.github.io/_class/_TEMPLATE.md

 	- phonenumber: Your phone number or you can leave it blank.
 We will verify your number once you make a pull request.

-	- facebook: Your facebook url(like https://facebook.com/facebook).
+	- facebook: Your facebook url(like https://facebook.com/username).
 	Of course this is optional, it's all up to you.

-	- twitter: Your twitter url(like https://twitter.com/twitter).
+	- twitter: Your twitter url(like https://twitter.com/username).
 This is an
    	optional field.

-	- linkedin: Link to your LinkedIn profile.
+	- linkedin: Link to your LinkedIn profile.((optional))

-	- instagram: Link to your Instagram and this is not strict as well.
+	- instagram: Link to your Instagram and this is not strict as well.((optionl))

 	- memberid: In the future if we want to sort the names manually this can be the option.
 For now, it does not affect anything.